German plane with 101 evacuees from Sudan lands in Berlin

-A first German air force plane with 101 people evacuated from Sudan arrived in Berlin early on Monday, according to a military source.
+A German air force plane with 101 people evacuated from Sudan landed in Berlin early on Monday, as countries rushed to get their citizens out of Khartoum while a shaky ceasefire held in the Sudanese capital.

-The Airbus A321 had transported the evacuees from the Jordanian base Al Azrak that the German military is using as a hub for the evacuation operation to Berlin.
+Sudan’s sudden slide into conflict between the army and a paramilitary group called Rapid Support Forces (RSF) has stranded thousands of foreigners, including diplomats and aid workers.

 For all the latest headlines follow our Google News channel online or via the app.